 Having been empty for over five years the space needed a lot of work.
 “We’ve restored the original floor, smashed up a lot of concrete with our trusty hammers, made furniture, made and fitted skirting boards, replaced the ceiling, fitted a tiny kitchen and designed and built all our fittings.
 We’re keeping it fairly minimal – we want it to be a welcoming easy space where the things we’re selling stand out.”

 Tapping into the movement towards environmentally friendly, ethical and sustainably sourced products, the focus will be on beautiful, responsibly made products from local makers.
 “We want to be the place local people come to when they need a gift or something to accessorise their home or themselves, that they can’t find anywhere else.
-We’ll be selling our own works, so screen prints and jewellery, alongside art work, ceramics, accessories, textiles, homewares, candles, beauty products, paper goods, cards and wrap, plus a few things for babies and children.”As well as being somewhere to pick up that perfect gift, Venner will also be the place to go to discover local artists or develop a new skill.
+We’ll be selling our own works, so screen prints and jewellery, alongside art work, ceramics, accessories, textiles, homewares, candles, beauty products, paper goods, cards and wrap, plus a few things for babies and children.”As well as being somewhere to pick up that perfect gift, Venner is the place to go to discover local artists or develop a new skill.
 “We have a dedicated exhibition space in the shop and will be holding regularly changing exhibitions, either by one artist or a group that we will curate around a theme.
 We have a lovely big table around which we’re hoping to hold workshops with jewellery and print making, paper craft and textiles.”

 Oh and if you’re wondering where the name comes from, it’s a nod to Tiff’s Norwegian heritage and means ‘friends’.
 “We thought it fitted very well,” she says.

 COVID-19 UPDATE JULY 2020: Venner is open 10am-4pm Tues-Sat for click & collect and doorstep shopping.